 For days Mike kept thinking about that Acura.
-Every once in awhile I appealed to his practical side (he’s usually more practical than not) by reminding him of the gas mileage between the two cars, the contribution to the environment the hybrid would have, and the extra price on the Acura, but he still really wanted that ride.
+He’s usually more practical than not.
+Every once in awhile I appealed to his practical side by reminding him of how much better the Toyota’s gas mileage was, how much better the hybrid would be for the environment, and how much more expensive the Acura was.
+But he still really wanted that ride.
 I resigned myself that we were going to get it, but at the last minute he changed his mind and decided on the Toyota.

 Now when he stops to fill the tank he’s glad he bought the hybrid.
-It really made more sense.
+He also learned that it would use regular gas while the Acura needed hi-test.
+It really made more sense to go with the Toyota.
 It’s still a great, safe car and it’s fun to drive.